What is Android and Why to use it?

 What do you think?

-I hope, now you have better understanding about Android.
+I hope, now you have a better understanding of Android.
 I would like to have feedback from my blog readers.
 Your valuable feedback, question, or comments about this article are always welcome.